Last Updated : Oct 18,2018

 Tomato Puree comes handy to many dishes.
 To prepare tomato purée, ripe tomatoes are washed and the leaves and stem are removed.
 Some processors remove the skin of the tomato as well.
 It can be blanched or unblanched- individual choice.
 However, blanching will help to loosen the skin and also partially cook to preserve color and flavor.
 Use a blender or processor to blend to a smooth puree.
 It should resemble a pourable puree.
 If it is very thick, add a little water.
 Now you have a delicious tomato puree.

-Tomato puree, made of cooked tomatoes, is available canned in most food stores and is used to add flavor and body to sauces.
+Tomato puree, made of cooked tomatoes, is available in tetra packs or canned in most food stores and is used to add flavor and body to sauces.
 However, fresh tomato puree is easy and convenient to make and a much better healthy option too.

 · Purée tomatoes, cucumbers, bell peppers and scallions together in a food processor and season with herbs and spices of your choice to make the refreshing cold soup, gazpacho.